Nunie123/data_engineering_on_aws/README.md

 ## Table of Contents
 **Introduction** (You are here) <br>
-Chapter 1: Setting Up Your Accounts
+Chapter 1: Setting Up Your Accounts <br>
-Chapter 2: Data Warehousing with Snowflake
+Chapter 2: Data Warehousing with Snowflake <br>
-Chapter 3: Infrastructure as Code with Terraform and Terragrunt Chapter 4: Streaming Data with Snowpipe and AWS Kinesis Chapter 5: Orchestrating Pipelines with Airflow and AWS MWAA Chapter 6: Transforming Data with DBT
+Chapter 3: Infrastructure as Code with Terraform and Terragrunt <br>
+Chapter 4: Streaming Data with Snowpipe and AWS Kinesis <br>
+Chapter 5: Orchestrating Pipelines with Airflow and AWS MWAA <br>
+Chapter 6: Transforming Data with DBT <br>
-Chapter 7: Processing Data with AWS Batch
+Chapter 7: Processing Data with AWS Batch <br>
-Chapter 8: Event-Driven Pipelines with AWS Lambda and SNS Chapter 9: Deployment Pipelines with GitHub Actions Chapter 10: Alerting with AWS CloudWatch and Airflow
+Chapter 8: Event-Driven Pipelines with AWS Lambda and SNS <br>
+Chapter 9: Deployment Pipelines with GitHub Actions <br>
+Chapter 10: Alerting with AWS CloudWatch and Airflow

 ---

-# Preface
+# Introduction
 This is a book designed to teach you how to set up and maintain a production-ready data engineering stack using [Amazon Web Services (AWS)](https://aws.amazon.com/) and [Snowflake](https://www.snowflake.com/).

 Other technologies we'll be using in this book include: